TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (10) Treatment - the therapeutic interruption of the disease process by competent and skilled professional resources.

-B. Applicability: This regulation is applicable to all licensed/registered externs, interns, pharmacists, and any other board licensee/registrant.
-For the purpose of this regulation, the word "licensee" shall include all persons licensed/registered by the board of pharmacy.
+B. Applicability: This section is applicable to all licensed/registered externs, interns, pharmacists, and any other board licensee/registrant, and applicants for licensure or registration.
+For the purpose of this section, the word "licensee" shall include all persons licensed/registered by the board of pharmacy and applicants for license or registration.

 C. Procedures:

-(a) If any person knows or suspects that a licensee is impaired, that person shall report any relevant information either to the impaired pharmacist program or to the board of pharmacy ("board").
+(a) If any person knows that a licensee is impaired, that person shall report any relevant information either to the board-contracted treatment program or to the board.

-(b) When the board receives an initial report relating to an alleged impaired board licensee, that authority may:
+(b) When the board receives an initial report relating to an alleged impaired board licensee, the board may:

 (iii) file a complaint to initiate disciplinary action.

-(4) Disciplinary sanctions: board authority referral to the impaired pharmacist program - when an impaired licensee who has been reported to the board successfully completes a board/committee approved treatment program, that licensee must appear before the board as a condition of consideration for reinstatement.
-The licensee must provide documentary evidence from the approved treatment program, stating that the licensee has reached recovery and may be allowed to practice without endangering the public.
-The board may suspend the registration/license, stay the execution of the suspension and impose a period of probation during which the following conditions shall be met:
+(2) Disciplinary sanctions: board referral to the board-contracted program - when a licensee whose license or registration is suspended or revoked successfully completes a board approved treatment program, that licensee must appear before the board as a condition of consideration for reinstatement.
+The licensee must provide documentary evidence from the contracted treatment program, stating that the licensee has reached recovery and may be allowed to practice without endangering the public.

-(5) Confidentiality; The names of voluntary participants in the program and records relating to their referral and treatment are confidential pursuant to Section 61-11A-3 and Section 61-11A-7 NMSA 1978, provided, however, that this information may be disclosed:
+(3) Confidentiality: The names of voluntary participants in the program and records relating to their referral and treatment are confidential provided, however, that this information may be disclosed:

 (a) in a disciplinary hearing before the board and in court proceedings arising therefrom;